 Future Proof Buildings

 Extremely Long Life - IMS steel frame buildings will easily last 100 years.
-Unlike an inexpensive, wood frame portable building that deteriorates rapidly and must be replaced periodically, an IMS building will last a very, very long time.
+Unlike an inexpensive, wood frame portable building that deteriorates rapidly and must be replaced periodically, an IMS building will last indefinitely.

 Sustainable - At the heart of a future proof building is its sustainability.
 A wood frame portable classroom is destined for a landfill, faster than you might imagine.
-A steel frame IMS Building can be relocated to a new location and/or transformed to accommodate an alternative use . . . sustaining its economic benefit to its owners and the community it serves.
-An IMS Building is constructed largely from recycled materials, is extremely well insulated and can self-generate the majority of its own electricity with the inclusion of solar roof panels.
-In summary, an IMS Building is environmentally responsible and resource-efficient.
+A steel frame IMS classroom has sustainability designed in.
+It can be relocated to a new location and/or transformed to accommodate an alternative use, sustaining its economic benefit to its owners and the community it serves.
+It is constructed largely from recycled materials, features a proprietary energy efficient HVAC system, is extremely well insulated and can self-generate the majority of its own electricity with the inclusion of solar roof panels.
+In summary, an IMS building is environmentally responsible and resource-efficient.

 Intelligent - Although intelligence is correlated with longevity and longevity is at the heart of future proofing, the word “intelligence” has not, until recently, been associated with buildings.
-IMS Buildings such as our classrooms contain Building Automation Systems which enable remote and/or local control of lighting, heating and cooling, ventilation and audio/visual technologies.
-This intelligence decreases operating costs and improves the learning experience.
+IMS buildings such as our classrooms contain building automation systems which enable remote and/or local control of lighting, heating and cooling, ventilation and audio/visual technologies.
+This intelligence decreases operating costs, provides for a healthy learning environment and improves the educational experience.